Food Will Win the War: Labor force

 Conscription in both Germany and the United States by 1942 resulted in a shortage of labor.
 Both women and children were drafted onto the farms as laborers to help maintain production levels.
-As Russell Buchanan says, "Women and children being drafted on to farms was one essential factor for agriculture not to drop below the adequate level".
+As Russell Buchanan says: "Women and children being drafted on to farms was one essential factor for agriculture not to drop below the adequate level".
 Alternatively, by 1939 women made up 37.4% of the total labor force in Germany.
 However, due to a sense of grievance through lower pay and long hours resulting in the neglect of families, women's labor did not increase throughout the war.
-The Nazi party made numerous attempts to increase the size of women's labor through patriotic propaganda, however they were unsuccessful.
+The Nazi party made numerous attempts to increase the size of women's labor through patriotic propaganda, but they were unsuccessful.
 Adolf Hitler was reluctant to conscript women to Labor therefore alternatives had to be considered.

-Table showing the stagnant number of women workers in Germany from 1940 to 1944.
+Table is showing the stagnant number of women workers in Germany from 1940 to 1944.

 Instead the Nazis incorporated Polish labor for agricultural work and after the defeat of France in 1940, one million French POWs (Prisoners of War) were drafted into German agriculture.